puzzle/delivery-pipeline-concept/stages/02-packaging/README.md

 This mostly only applies to Docker containers.

-More details and tool suggestions: [security-checks.md](security-checks.md)
+More details and suggestions for tools: [security-checks.md](security-checks.md)

 ## Stage Output

 The output will be:

-* deployable artefact of the application
+* a deployable artifact of the application (e.g application container image), and
-  * e.g application container image
-* test results
+* test results.